full-stack-learner/SpringAngular/SpringBootApplication/README.md

 # SpringAngularServer
-Pre-configured Spring implementation with out of the box support for OAuth2, MongoDB, REST endpoints, ...
+Pre-configured **Spring** implementation with out of the box support for OAuth2, MongoDB, REST endpoints, ... with frontend written in **Angular**.

+# General Features
+ - Docker (docker-compose in place for "one-click" deployment)
+ - Frontend using Angular
+ - Backend using Spring

-# Features
+# Spring Features (Backend)
  - Written in **Kotlin**
  - **OAuth2** support
  - Implemented grant types: password, implicit, authorization_code, refresh_token